aammd/MS_computational_ecology_opinion/ms.md

 stochastic simulations), they assume to gain in predictive ability through the explicit consideration of more realistic ecological mechanisms.

-# The roadmap towards synthesis
+# En route towards synthesis

 The field of ecology as a whole needs to improve the ways in which it can improve synthesis in order to become policy-relevant.
 Most of the global